Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 What does Tuck do that Dormi doesn't?

-AI scene captions, generative lullabies, voice cloning, sleep diary, white noise, night light, cry detection AI, multi-baby support, and a true airplane-mode offline link via Bluetooth Coded PHY.
+AI scene captions, a curated lullaby library, written morning sleep diary, cry detection AI, free family viewer access, and a true airplane-mode offline link via Bluetooth Coded PHY.
 Dormi has none of those.
 Tuck also runs on iOS, which Dormi doesn't.

 What does Dormi do that Tuck doesn't?